jakobevangelista/nextauth-clerk-migration/README.md

 The process is just iterating through all the users, storing them in a queue for the cron job to process individually.
 Definitely scaling concerns but you can modify this solution to fit your scale.

+If you are using oauth, you don't have to store a password.

 ```js
 // src/app/batch/page.tsx
 import { db } from "@/server/neonDb";